LiquidPlanner: Software

 Built using Ruby on Rails, LiquidPlanner is the industry’s only priority-based, predictive online project management solution and claims to be the first software as a service (SaaS) based project management solution to allow users to express uncertainty in their task estimates using ranges.
 The application employs a probabilistic scheduling engine that is claimed to build more accurate schedules.

-Several authors have noted that estimating in ranges (e.g. 3–4 days, 1–3 hours) is preferable to single point estimates (e.g. 1 hour, 2 days).
+Several authors have noted that estimating in ranges (e.g. 3–4 days, 1–3 hours) is preferable to single-point estimates (e.g. 1 hour, 2 days).

 Steve McConnell states "simplistic single-point estimates are meaningless because they don't include any indication of the probability associated with the single-point."
 Project management and scheduling methodologies such as Program Evaluation and Review Technique (PERT) generate best-case/worst-case ranges.
-However the preponderance of popular project management software does not readily accept ranges as inputs for estimates.
+However, the preponderance of popular project management software does not readily accept ranges as inputs for estimates.

 LiquidPlanner accepts ranges as estimates and infers a probability distribution from that range.

 It then uses the distributions and the relationships between tasks and people to calculate a distribution for the project as a whole.
-By exposing the uncertainty in estimates the developers of LiquidPlanner claim that the uncertainty can then be managed.
-It then tracks the evolution of these estimates over time.
+By exposing the uncertainty in estimates the developers of LiquidPlanner claim that the uncertainty can then be managed.It then tracks the evolution of these estimates over time.

 From these uncertainty measures over time it can plot the history of the project estimates.
 This type of plot is often referred to as the Cone of Uncertainty.

-Project managers create work spaces and invite users to participate in a way similar to LinkedIn or Facebook.
+Project managers create workspaces and invite users to participate in a way similar to LinkedIn or Facebook.
 The workspace can contain multiple projects and keeps a running narrative of tasks, comments, documents, and other project collateral.

 In September 2011, LiquidPlanner introduced their free mobile app that connects the LiquidPlanner online project management workspace to the Apple iPhone and iPad.
-This app is available through the Apple iTunes Store.
-Significant updates to its mobile app were made in April 2013.
+This app is no longer available in Apple play store as of 2024.

 The LiquidPlanner application programming interface (API) enables project managers to programmatically interact with their LiquidPlanner workspace.
 With the API, most of the LiquidPlanner project management actions can be automated.
 For example, you can create a task and then post comments, track time against it, and mark the task done when completed.